 All Skill Levels Welcome

 Yellow Breeches is loved by all skill levels of fly-fishers because of its ample amount of trout and mile-long catch and release section.
 If you're looking for a challenge, LeTort Spring Run is known as one of the more difficult places to fly fish in the world.
 Plentiful reed beds and taxing currents will give any fisherman a run for their money.
-Many travel to these waters each year in hopes to catch big and wild brown trout.
+Many travel to these waters each year in hopes of catching big and wild brown trout.
 For those just getting started, guides are plentiful in this area as well.
 Save yourself some start-up time by going out for an afternoon or day with an experienced guide who can show you the best places to fish and share valuable tips and tricks.
 Adventure Explorations also offers half-day or full-day guided trips for any skill level and can curate an experience that is tailored to individuals with limited mobility.

 Variety of Trout

 Those fishing for trout will be pleased that three different types can be found in Cumberland Valley streams, including brook, brown, and rainbow.
-Brook trout is Pennsylvania's state fish, brown is the most common trout in our waters, and rainbow is usually stocked, the easiest to catch and the largest.
+Brook trout is Pennsylvania's state fish, brown is the most common trout in our waters, and rainbow is usually stocked, the easiest to catch, and the largest.

 The Valley embraces its streams and prime fishing with a variety of amenities for those interested in the sport.
-If you're looking to find a new favorite fishing spot start with our convenient parking.
+If you're looking to find a new favorite fishing spot, start with our convenient parking.
 View the County Map here and use the fishing symbol to find our parking locations.
-For a unique experience visit the Huntsdale Fish Hatchery in Carlisle.
+For a unique experience, visit the Huntsdale Fish Hatchery in Carlisle.
 The onsite Visitors Center has info on the area and can include a tour of the hatchery and its concrete raceways for trout production.
-TCO Outdoors in Boiling Springs features everything you need to fly-fish including a station for fly tying, gear, and guide services.
+TCO Outdoors in Boiling Springs features everything you need to fly-fish, including a station for fly tying, gear, and guide services.
 The shop also serves the outdoors community with footwear, apparel, and more.
 Precision Fly Fishing & Tackle in Mt.
 Holly Springs sells quality apparel and gear and also offers fly-fishing classes.